Identification of relevant subtypes via preweighted sparse clustering: Results

-The results of the first set of simulation scenarios are shown in Tables \ref{T:Nowak1}, \ref{T:Nowak2}, \ref{T:Nowak3}, and \ref{T:Nowak4}.
-Preweighted sparse clustering produced the best results in the first two simulation scenarios.
-Specifically, preweighted sparse clustering produced fewer errors for small values of $b$ in the first scenario and for large values of $\sigma$ in the second scenario.
-This indicates that preweighted sparse clustering may produce more accurate results than the competing methods when the signal to noise ratio is row (either because the mean difference in the two clusters is small or the amount of random noise is large).
-All three methods produced perfect results in the third simulation scenario.
+The results of the set of simulation scenarios are shown in Tables \ref{T:Nowak1}, \ref{T:Nowak2}, \ref{T:Nowak3}, and \ref{T:Nowak4}.
+Preweighted sparse clustering produced the best results in the first simulation scenario and generally performed the best in the second simulation scenario.
+Specifically, preweighted sparse clustering correctly identified both the primary and secondary clusters for small values of $b$ in the first scenario and for large values of $\sigma$ in the second scenario (although it appears to be slightly less likely to correctly identify the secondary clusters in the second scenario for $\sigma \geq 5$).
+This indicates that preweighted sparse clustering may produce more accurate results than the competing methods when the signal to noise ratio is low (either because the mean difference in the two clusters is small or the amount of random noise is large).
+All three methods performed well in the third simulation scenario, with both complementary hierarchical methods performing perfectly.
 The results of the final simulation were mixed.
-Complementary hierarchical clustering never correctly identified both the primary and secondary clusters for small values of $p_e$ whereas preweighted sparse clustering did identify both clusters in some simulations.
+Complementary hierarchical clustering never correctly identified both the primary and secondary clusters for small values of $p_e$ whereas preweighted sparse clustering did identify both clusters in at least some simulations for all $p_e > 4$.
 However, complementary hierarchical clustering always correctly identified at least one of the two clusters, whereas preweighted sparse clustering sometimes identified neither cluster correctly.
-Complementary sparse hierarchical clustering underperformed the two competing methods for all values of $p_e$.
+Complementary sparse hierarchical clustering performed the best on this simulation scenario, with near perfect accuracy even for small values of $p_e$.